-The dockside power must be connected for the microwave to function.
-Refer to the Operation and Maintenance manual for specific instructions on the safe and proper use of the microwave.
+The dockside power must be connected or the optional generator must be operating for the microwave to function.
+Refer to the Microwave Operation and Maintenance manual in your Owner's Packet for specific instructions on the safe and proper use of the microwave.